StealthStop/PlottersSUS19004/README.md

 Once copied the `DataVsMC` folder locally to the `condor/hadded` path with `Analyzer/Analyzer/test`, plots can be made using `plot_1l_LegacyAna`.

 Input ROOT files for making the limit plots and p-value plots, found in the paper, as well as nuisance parameter plots, found in the paper and supplementary material are located at:
-`/eos/uscms/store/user/lpcsusyhad/StealthStop/PlotInputs/SUS19004/LimitsAndPvalues/FullRun2_Unblinded_Jun15`.
+`/eos/uscms/store/user/lpcsusyhad/StealthStop/PlotInputs/SUS19004/LimitsAndPvalues/`.
-Copy the `FullRun2_Unblinded_Jun15` folder locally.
+Copy the `LimitsAndPvalues` folder locally.
 Additionally, one can copy the `Fits` folder from `/eos/uscms/store/user/lpcsusyhad/StealthStop/PlotInputs/SUS19004/Fits`

+`mkdir PlotsForLegacyAna/{Paper,Supplementary}`

 ### Making Figure 2 of the Paper